Champions League: Bayern Munich vs. Chelsea — live | DW | 08.08.2020

 Five and a half months have passed since Bayern's commanding 3-0 win over Chelsea at Stamford Bridge, but the second leg in Munich is finally here.
-The German champions are determined to confirm their place in Lisbon.
+Bayern lead 2-1 at half-time following a commanding first period.

 Allianz Arena, Munich